EPCCed/2023-09-21_Singularity_Nottingham/_episodes/creating-container-images.md

 > way.
 You need to build the container as the admin/root user and use the `--sandbox` flag:
 >
 > ~~~
-> sudo singularity build --sandbox alpine-wriable.sandbox docker://alpine
+> sudo singularity build --sandbox alpine-writable.sandbox docker://alpine
 > ~~~
 > {: .language-bash}
 >